 We began with the Brain Dance, a way to warm up our bodies, fire synapses, and get students ready to learn.

 Observational drawing teaches students to look closely and to record what they SEE, not what they remember or think.
 We start by drawing familiar objects, then move into self portraits.
 Observational Drawing also applies to projects in science (recording experiments), math, social studies and language arts (descriptive writing)

-There are no photos with those IDs or post 19426 does not have any attached images!
 Self portraits can be realistic or abstract: we drew lines that represented adjectives describing us, and then experimented with mirrors and Emotions Cards: what happens to our eyebrows when we are excited?
 Our mouths when we are sad?
 What do we do when we see these expressions on our friends?
 What can we do to change them if needed?
 We used the Emotions Art Cards and Booklet to help us imagine emotions we could show.

-There are no photos with those IDs or post 19426 does not have any attached images!
 We also introduced teachers to the Student Strengths Assessment: a tool we designed to help teachers, parents and students find their best ways of learning.

 Youth in Arts has also produced a Digital Toolkit, which includes six videos on inclusive teaching practices for artists, classroom teachers and parents.
 We have also developed a free ARTS Bank.
 The database, believed to be the first of its kind in the nation, allows educators, parents and students to type in an IEP goal or grade level and find an arts activity that matches.

 This workshop was made possible through the California Department of Education’s Student Support and Academic Enrichment (SSAE) grant that the Marin County Office of Education received.